rdagumampan/rdagumampan/README.md

 ##### BIO

-- 🔭 Currently working as Solutions Architect in Advanced Analytics Lab at Ørsted A/S Denmark
+- 🔭 Currently working as Principal Architect in Advanced Analytics Lab at Ørsted A/S Denmark
 - 🌱 Was C# MVP Alumni and now learning python and architecture patterns for data science solutions
-- 🌍 Find me talking in the **C# and Kubernetes Community**
+- 🌍 Find me talking in the **C#, .NET and Kubernetes Community**
 - 🤔 Looking for help with [yuniql](https://yuniql.io)
 - 📫 Reach me on [twitter.com/rdagumampan](https://twitter.com/rdagumampan)
 - ⚡ Fun fact: Grown-up with japanese animes and robot series